-When you visit an audiologist for a hearing assessment, one of the questions they may ask is whether you have ever undergone any treatment for tuberculosis.
+When you visit an audiologist for a hearing assessment, they may ask you whether you have ever undergone any treatment for tuberculosis.
 While asking about your medical history isn’t unusual when seeing a medical professional, one might wonder why tuberculosis is so specifically named?
-In addition, someone who is undergoing treatment for tuberculosis may be referred for hearing monitoring, but be unsure as to why they need hearing tests while recovering from a disease of the lungs.
+In addition, someone who is undergoing treatment for tuberculosis may be referred for hearing monitoring but not understand why.
+How are hearing loss and tuberculosis linked?

 For more information about ototoxity, tuberculosis, and hearing loss, contact us or comment below.